Submission guidelines

 • Please list the titles of each of your pieces in the body of your email.

-• Please do not put your name anywhere in your submission or in the file name. *This helps us read without bias as much as possible.
+• Please DO include your last name’s initial in your file name, and its order in the pieces you sent (Ex: D1, D2, D3.
+See above.). *This helps us read without bias as much as possible.

 • Please also include an originality statement in your cover letter that affirms the work is your own, and that AI was not used in its creation.